nikki-uwu/Meower/README.md

 *(for anyone who would think i removed markings - no :3, that's just the angle, laziness, low light and iphone 12 :3)*
 ## 🧠 Project Overview

 A 16-channel biosignal acquisition board built with ESP32-C3 and dual ADS1299 chips.
 This wireless brain-computer interface captures EEG, ECG, EMG, and other biosignals.
-Designed for BCI enthusiasts and researchers who want an easy-to-use board that streams real-time data over WiFi (maximum suported ADC sample rate for 16 channels is 4000 Hz) - just power on, connect, and start recording.
+Designed for BCI enthusiasts and researchers who want an easy-to-use board that streams real-time data over WiFi (maximum supported ADC sample rate for 16 channels is 4000 Hz) - just power on, connect, and start recording.

 **Note**: The board is currently preconfigured for VRChat BCI use.
 If you have questions (oh silly woofer, why are you here, what are you doing, run :3), just ask - I'll help set up everything.
 It won't take more than 30 minutes max and you'll get everything you need.
 Easy configuration switches coming later... maybe, who knows, not me for sure :3